PhoebeSoftware/exhibition-proxy/README.md

 # Exhibition-proxy
 The HTTP api responsible for handling game metadata requests for clients from IGDB.
+Here you can run your own self-hosted instance!

-# Prerequisites
+## Prerequisites
 - IGDB client and secret you do not need a auth token ([Click here to create your client and secret](https://api-docs.igdb.com/#getting-started))
 - [Docker](https://www.docker.com/)

-# Setup
+## Setup
 - [Docker compose](docs/setup/docker_compose_setup.md) (Recommended)
 - [Docker run](docs/setup/docker_run_setup.md)
 - [Compile sources](docs/setup/compile_sources_setup.md)

-# FAQ
+## FAQ
 - TO:DO